Netflix Subscriber count is going down!

 Netflix sent an email to inform customers in the United Kingdom and Canada that its basic ad-free subscription will be permanently discontinued.

-Priced at £7.99, it falls between the lower and middle subscription tiers, allowing users to enjoy an ad-free for £3 less per month than some other options.
+Priced at £7.99, it falls between the lower and middle subscription tiers, allowing users to enjoy an ad-free experience for £3 less per month than some other options.

 Additionally, Netflix earned a staggering £797 million from advertisements in the previous year, highlighting the immense profitability of their ad-supported package.